hypriot/cluster-lab/README.md

 # Hypriot Cluster Lab
 [![CircleCI](https://circleci.com/gh/hypriot/cluster-lab.svg?style=svg)](https://circleci.com/gh/hypriot/cluster-lab)

+**!
+Please note: This work is deprecated and will not be continued at least in the near future.
+Nevertheless, everyone is welcome to contribute to this work.**

 The Hypriot Cluster Lab allows to create a Docker Swarm Cluster very easily.

 The Cluster Lab can be used to